WhiteTrafficLight/UR5-DRL-TwinCams/README.md

 - **Deep Point Cloud Registration**: Integrates OverlapPredator for real-time point cloud processing.
 - **Modular Environment**: Easily customizable for various tasks, including training robots to handle static and dynamic obstacles.
 - **Sim-to-Real Transition**: Uses ROS and Open3D for deployment in real-world environments.
+- **Path-Planning Enhancements**: Experiments with multiple cameras to address calibration and occlusion issues, reconstructing a complete 3D map for better path-planning.

 ---